Photo: Xerces Society / Sara Morris

 Bee campus usa commitments

-Thinking globally and acting locally, Bee Campus USA provides a framework for campus communities to work together to conserve native pollinators by increasing the abundance of native plants, providing nest sites, and reducing the use of pesticides.
+Thinking globally and acting locally, Bee Campus USA provides a framework for university and college campus communities to work together to conserve native pollinators by increasing the abundance of native plants, providing nest sites, and reducing the use of pesticides.

 Bee Campus USA affiliates make commitments to conserve native pollinators.
 Students, faculty, administrators, and staff work together to carry out these commitments and make their campus a better place for pollinators.